 Again, you may use the cookie-cutter method as mentioned above as another option for making the eyes.

 - Here it is, a completed needle felted owl, Mr. Woolly Murasaki.

 You may use a pair of small sharp point scissors to trim off any mischievous fibers that keep sticking out from Mr. Woolly Murasaki.

 It is light and firm, you can make it into a key-chain charm or simply a decoration charm by sewing a strap onto it.
 Or, simply as a decoration on its own.

 - When doing needle felting, pierce your needle straight into the object (don’t bend or prick the needle) to avoid the needle from breaking.

-- Use multi-needle in heavy weight for quick felting and use fine needle to perfect the finishing.
+- Use a multi-needle in heavy weight for quick felting and use a fine needle to perfect the finishing.